KattsonBastos/KattsonBastos/README.md

 ## Projects:
 Take a look at the projects I'm working on:

-* **Eleições Municipais de 2020: Análise Exploratória do Perfil dos Candidatso Eleitorais de Vitória da Conquista, Ba - ** https://bit.ly/2L2cMwy
+* **Eleições Municipais de 2020: Análise Exploratória do Perfil dos Candidatso Eleitorais de Vitória da Conquista, Ba - ** _to do_

 ---